 Start Chrome, click —–>More Tools —–> Extensions.

 In Extensions, find the virus and select .

 Click again, and proceed to Settings —> Search (the fourth tab), select Manage Search Engines.
 Remove anything but the search engines you normally use.

 For Safari Users:

 Open Safari, and click Safari —–>Preferences —–> Extensions—–>Uninstall the malware.

 (Works for Windows XP, Windows 7, Windows 8, Windows 8.1)

 You are now in the Control Panel.
-Search around for Suggested Deals and anything else suspicious-looking.
+Search around for Ads by Cut The Price and anything else suspicious-looking.
 Uninstall it/them.
 Also, be extremely careful.
 Viruses often spend one last ditch effort to trick you into installing more of their kind.
 If you see a screen like this when you click Uninstall, choose NO: